yfndev/ybudget/README.md

 We take security seriously at YBudget.
 Here's how we protect your financial data and keep operations safe for NGOs.

-**📋 Threat Model:** For a comprehensive threat analysis including risk assessment and security controls, see [Threatmodel](security/Threatmodel.md)

 #### Authentication & Authorization

 **1. OAuth instead of Password**

 - We use OAuth 2.0 with Google instead of traditional username/password authentication
-- Eliminates frequent password vulnerabilities (weak passwords or password reuse)
+- Eliminates frequent password vulnerabilities (weak passwords or password reuse by user)
 - Implemented with [Convex Auth](https://labs.convex.dev/auth) → Google Provider in `convex/auth.ts`

-**2. OrganizationId Isolation**
+**2. Organizational Isolation**

-- Every database query is filtered by `organizationId` to make sure that data is seperated between NGOs
+- Every database query is filtered by `organizationId` to make sure that data is seperated between organizations
 - Organizations can only access their own transactions, projects, donors, and financial data
-- All queries use indexed filters like `.withIndex("by_organization", (q) => q.eq("organizationId", user.organizationId))`
+- All queries use indexed filters similar to `.withIndex("by_organization", (q) => q.eq("organizationId", user.organizationId))`

 **3. Role-Based Access Control**

 - Implemented permission levels, after talking to first potential customers
 - `viewer` (read-only) → `editor` (can edit) → `finance` (can edit and match transactions) → `admin` (full control over users, projects, etc.)
 - Functions check minimum required roles before executing sensitive operations
-- `requireRole(ctx, "admin")` validates permissions in `convex/users/permissions.ts`
+- `requireRole(ctx, "admin")` validates permissions through `convex/users/permissions.ts`

 **4. Team-Based Permissions**

-- Project-level access control to limit visibility on projects
+- Project level access control to limit visibility on projects
-- Only Admins and finance roles have organization-wide access, everyone else is restricted to team projects
+- Only Admins and finance roles have organization wide access, everyone else is restricted to team projects
 - Functions can be found in `convex/teams/permissions.ts`

 #### Data Protection

 **5. Environment Variable Security**

-- All credentials (OAuth secrets, Stripe keys, JWT keys, etc.) are stored server-side in Convex Dashboard
+- All credentials (OAuth secrets, Stripe keys, JWT keys, etc.) are stored server side in Convex Dashboard
-- Client never receives API keys or secrets, so that only public keys (e.g. tracking) are exposed to browsers
+- Client never receives API keys or secrets, so that only public keys are exposed to browsers

 **6. HTTPS Enforcement**

-- All production traffic is encrypted using TLS 1.3, enforced by Convex Hosting and Next.js middleware
+- All production traffic is encrypted using TLS, enforced by Convex Hosting and Next.js
 - This protects against man-in-the-middle attacks and stops people from eavesdropping on financial data

 **7. Preventing NoSQL injections**